Guest Party Members | Allies and Other Characters (Empire/Republic of Tal'Dorei) | Villains

 - Badass Beard: Doubly so, since first, Wil Wheaton plays him (giving him one in real life too), and second, he is a dwarf.

-- The Chew Toy: As a result of absurdly bad rolling.
+- The Chew Toy: As a result of absurdly bad rolling, a lot of bad things happen to him.

 - The Comically Serious: His direct and serious approach to problems contrasts magnificently with the results of his dice rolls.